Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 Cygames’ Shadowverse borrows Hearthstone’s mana curve but adds two twists: Evolve points that let you buff a minion mid-game, and anime-style art that draws crowds Hearthstone never captured.
 Cygames posts expansion details on its Worlds Beyond news page, confirming a full reboot that refreshes the card pool for players who left years ago.

 New install, big reward.
-We cracked a stack of welcome packs on an iPad Pro in under 20 minutes and built a Rowen control deck that took us to Master rank without spending.
+The welcome packs hand new players a deep card pool right away, enough to build a Rowen control deck that can climb to Master rank without spending.

 #7.
 Yu-Gi-Oh!
 Master Duel